arp242/trackwall/README.markdown

 Advantages:

 - Lightweight.
-- Browser independent.
-Also works for requests outside the browser.
+- Browser independent − also works for requests outside the browser.

 To be fair, there are some disadvantages as well: